makrai/notes/li17-affective-from-wordembedding.md

       * WordNet and the label propagation is performed to infer the EPA values [46] and sentiment polarity [47]
         * confined by the coverage of the knowledge base
-      * text corpus based on the cosine similarity of words [48], Word embedding
+      * text corpus based on the cosine similarity of words [48], Word embed
         * PageRank algorithm is employed to infer VA [20]
         * to infer sentiment polarities [43]
 * map word vector to some sentiment value or categories based on a regression